It's time Fame caught up with songwriter

 He smiled -- an easier smile these days -- and put down his chicken sandwich.

-"When people talk to you about being popular," he said, "it is so besides the point."
+"When people talk to you about being popular," he said, "it is so beside the point."

 Now, if that line had come from, say, Madonna, you'd know it's a lie.